RillistikPete/laravelAPI-rtm/README.md

 Type in your desired input and click "Sort By Stars" button.

 #### Note:
-If you encounter an error, refresh the page and try again or try clicking again.
+If you encounter an error, refresh the page and try again.
 The async function may not have been triggered on your click.

 ## Fun Example:
 Type the word "interesting" into the search bar.
 Click "Sort By Stars" button.
 See the results :)